FAQs for International Students

 Ask anyone!
 Your Orientation Assistant, your RA, the Info Desk in the HUB, Campus Life, the Center for Global Study and Engagement – everyone on campus is here to help, so do not hesitate to ask anyone to point you in the right direction!

-- Go to Activity Night in the HUB at the beginning of the semester and get involved in one or two clubs on campus!
+- Go to Activites Fair in the Academic Quad at the beginning of the semester and get involved in one or two clubs on campus!
 It’s not only a great way to meet other students and make friends with people that have similar interests, but also a good time to do something different than academics.
 Learn more about student clubs and organizations!

 - Spend time in the common room, where your other floor mates hang out and make friends.
 Don’t just stay in your room because people living in your dorm or on your floor are people who want to get to know you too!
 (Hint: if you are in your dorm room, leave the door open – it lets people know that you are there and willing to say hi or talk for a bit.)